Skip to main content

 5. Facing the triggers

 A trigger is a specific situation in which you feel the need to vape.
-You might find there are activities or times of day that prompt you to vape.
+You might find there are activities or times of day that used to prompt you to vape.
 Prepare for these moments by thinking ahead and planning things to do instead.
 A handy technique to remember is to use the 4 D’s; Delay, Deep breathing, Do something else and Drink water.

 6. Replacement strategies

 Keeping yourself busy can help overcome triggers.
-A great way to do this is through replacing the hand to mouth action with other behaviours such as holding a drink and taking a sip, chewing on gum or mints, holding a pen in your vaping hand or even brushing your teeth.
+A great way to do this is through replacing the hand to mouth action with other behaviours.
+Such as holding a drink and taking a sip, chewing on gum or mints, holding a pen in your vaping hand or even brushing your teeth.
 Little changes everyday will help you reduce your cravings and triggers to vape.

 7. Change up your routine

-8. Contact Quitline
+8. Call Quitline

 Our friendly Quitline counsellors understand how hard it can be to stop vaping and are there to offer support at every stage.
 They will help you identify and manage your triggers, understand nicotine withdrawals as well as build the motivation, skills and confidence to quit and stay quit!